- This event has passed.

 September 19 @ 9:45 am - 12:00 pmFree

 An event for this time of racial reckoning.
+To be offered again in the near future.

 Presbyterian cemetery (starting point) where White slaveholders and workers for abolition are buried side by side.
 We will also pass the Frederick Douglas Cemetery, where many Black families are buried.